microsoft/FluidFramework/server/routerlicious/README.md

 #### [Deli](./packages/routerlicious/src/deli)

 Deli retrieves unsequenced messages from [Kafka][] and then attaches a new sequence number to them.
-Sequence numbers are per-document monotonically increasing numbers.
+Sequence numbers are per-document, monotonically increasing numbers.
 Sequenced messages are placed back into [Apache Kafka][] for processing.
-The Deli microservice also runs the [Broadcaster](./packages/lambdas/src/broadcaster) lambda that directly put sequenced message into redis so that Alfred can listen and broadcast back to the clients.
+The Deli microservice also runs the [Broadcaster](./packages/lambdas/src/broadcaster) lambda that directly puts sequenced message into [Redis][] so that Alfred can listen and broadcast back to the clients.

 #### [Scriptorium](./packages/routerlicious/src/scriptorium)